MASS CENTRAL RAIL TRAIL; NORWOTTUCK WEST

 Manhan/New Haven & Northampton Canal Rail Trail North:

-Continuing south alongside the active RR tracks you cross a bridge over Main/Bridge Street (Route 9) alongside the B & M Line trestle bridge.
+Map boards/mileage charts are located all along the route.
+The trail travels south alongside the active RR tracks, traveling over a wooden bridge over North St. Next you cross a bridge over Main/Bridge Street (Route 9) alongside the B & M Line trestle bridge.
 This section is referred to as the William Nagle SR. Walkway.
-The trail then passes by the old Union Station, now "Spaghetti Freddy's" at a 1/2 mile.
+The trail then passes by the old Union Station after 0.5 miles.
+An Amtrak Station is also located here.
 You come to Pleasant St (Route 5) where a cross-walk takes you over to the trail as it turns westward.
+Bike Station located here.

 Note; You can detour right out to Main St and downtown Northampton.
 Lots of shops and places to eat.